-A. Notification by County.
+B. Notification by County.
 Upon a determination that the time limits established in compliance with Government Code Section 65950 et. seq. have expired, the Director shall, within five days of the determination, notify persons entitled to receive notice in compliance with Section 22.70.050 (Public Notice) 22.72.080 (Notice of Coastal Permits) that it has taken final action by operation of law in compliance with Government Code Section 65956.
 The appeal period for projects approved by operation of law shall begin only upon receipt of the County's notice in the office of the Coastal Commission.

 22.70.120 - Expiration Date and Time Extensions (Dev.
-Code Amend. p.104)
+Code Amend. p.
+104)

-- A. Time limits, vesting, extensions.
-Coastal permit time limits, vesting requirements, and extension provisions shall comply with Section 22.70.050 22.56.050 Time Limits and Extensions.
-[BOS app.
-12/11/2012] - B. Findings.
-In addition to the requirements of Section 22.70.050 22.56.050, Coastal Permit extensions may be granted by the Director upon a finding that the project continues to be in conformance with the requirements and objectives of the Marin County Local Coastal Program.
-[BOS app.
-12/11/2012]
+A. Time limits, vesting, extensions.
+Coastal permit time limits, vesting requirements, and extension provisions shall comply with Section 22.70.050 22.56.050 - Time Limits and Extensions.

+- B. Findings.
+In addition to the requirements of Section 22.70.050 22.56.050, Coastal Permit extensions may be granted by the Director upon a finding that the project continues to be in conformance with the requirements and objectives of the Marin County Local Coastal Program. - C. Appeal.
+Coastal Permit extensions may be appealed in compliance with Section 22.70.080 (Appeal of Coastal Permit Decision).